dkirkby/E4S/aout.md

 ```python
 PWM = pwmio.PWMOut(board.GP22, frequency=1)
 ```
 to specify which pin you are using and a base frequency in Hertz.
-Normally we will use much higher frequencies, but we start with a low frequency of 1 Hertz so we can see the analog variation in the LED flashing, which is controlled by:
+Normally we will use much higher frequencies, but we start with the lowest allowed frequency of 8 Hertz so we can see the analog variation in the LED flashing, which is controlled by:
 ```python
 PWM.duty_cycle = value
 ```